-The buta-1,3-diene molecule is often written as CH_2 =CH-CH= CH_2 , with alternating single and double bonds.
+The buta-1,3-diene molecule is often written CH_2 =CH-CH= CH_2 , with alternating single and double bonds.
 Nevertheless, its chemical reactivity is not consistent with this description and the π electrons are better described by a distribution along the three bonds:

-This system can be modeled as a 1D box (i.e. infinite well) where the electrons are free.
-The energy of an electron in an infinite well of length L is: $E_n = \frac{n^2 h^2}{8m_e L^2}$, where n is a non-zero positive integer.
+This system can be modeled as a 1D box (i.e. infinite potential well) where the electrons are free.
+The energy of an electron in an infinite well of length L is: $E_n = \frac{n^2h^2}{8m_eL^2}$, where n is a non-zero positive integer.

 1. Two different models are studied.
-Sketch the three lowest-energy levels E_n for each model in the respective diagrams, showing how the relative energy levels differ within and between models.
+Sketch at least the three lowest-energy levels E_n for each model in the respective diagrams, showing how the relative energy levels differ within and between models.

+2. Place the π electrons for model 1 in the previous diagram and express the total energy of the π system in model 1, as a function of h, m_e and d.

+infinite potential wells of length d.

-Model 1 (" localized "): The π electrons are localized on the extremal bonds and evolve in two separate infinite potential wells of length d.
+localized in isolated bonds and reside in two separate

-Model 2 (" delocalized "): The π electrons are delocalized on the whole molecule and evolve in a single infinite potential well of length 3d.
+delocalized in the whole molecule and reside in a

+single infinite potential well of length 3d.

+$$E(1) =$$

-2. Place the π electrons for model 1 in the previous diagrams and express the total energy of the π system in model 1, as a function of h , m_e and d .
-E(E(1) = 3.
-Place the π electrons for model 2 in the previous diagrams and express the total energy of the π system in model 2, as a function of h , m_e and d .
-F (2) = L (2) - e conjugation energy is the total energy of the actual π system, minus the sum of the energies of ylene molecules involving the same number of electrons.
-4. Express the conjugation energy ΔE_c of butadiene, as a function of h , m_e and d . ΔE $E{\rm c} =$ Mo Models 1 and 2 are too simplistic.
-We will create a new model during the following questions.
-5. Draw three other resonance structures of butadiene using Lewis notation.
-H_2C CH_2 - 1 1
+3. Place the π electrons for model 2 in the previous diagram and express the total energy of the π system in model 2, as a function of h, m_e and d.

+$$E(2) =$$

+The conjugation energy is the total energy of the conjugated π system minus the sum of the energies of ethylene molecules with the same number of electrons.

+4. Express the conjugation energy ΔE_c of butadiene, as a function of h, m_e and d.

+$$\Delta E{\rm c} =$$

+Models 1 and 2 are too simplistic.
+A new model will be detailed in the following:

+5. Draw three other resonance structures of butadiene using Lewis notations.

-To take into account the size of carbon atoms, model 2 is now modified into model 3, as follows:
+To take into account the size of carbon atoms, model 2 was modified into model 3, as follows: